 One common response is that may be the slums or homeless populations have more exposure to people with cross-reactive coronaviruses and thus are immune to COVID.
 It is important to note that prior to this pandemic, nearly 60 – 65 million total visitors visit New York per year (about 50 million domestic and about 13 million international visitors per year).
 And Mumbai receives 6 to 9 million total visitors per year.
 So it is very likely that any cross-reactive coronoavirus immunity that possibly provided Mumbai slums from the travelers would have also provided the residents of New York, especially since New York receives comparatively much higher number of international travelers.

 For years, New York city has been one of the most visited places, attracting tourists from all over the world.
 In January 2020 alone, 381,000 passengers arrived from China, according to U.S. Department of Commerce data.
 During the first half of January, no travelers from China were screened for potential exposure to the virus.
 Health screening began in mid-January, but only for a number of travelers who had been in Wuhan and only at the airports in Los Angeles, San Francisco and New York.
 By that time, about 4,000 people had already entered the United States directly from Wuhan, according to VariFlight, an aviation data company based in China.
 The measures were expanded to all passengers from China two weeks later.
 Source: NYTimes.

-With so much travel to and from New York before the pandemic, New Yorkers are likely to have exposed to cross-reactive coronaviruses from across the world even before the March 22 lockdown.
+With so much travel to and from New York before the pandemic lockdown, New Yorkers are extremely likely to have been exposed to cross-reactive coronaviruses from across the world even before the March 22 lockdown.
 In other words, cross-reactive coronavirus exposure and consequent immunity against the family of coronaviruses is unlikely the only significant reason for immunity exclusive to the people of Mumbai slums.
 Further tests need to be conducted to see the levels of cross-reactive T cells along with antigen and antibody titers from samples before (if available) and after the COVID outbreak both in the Mumbai slums and New York.